GovReady/govready-q/deployment/rhel/README.md

     yum install python34-pip postgresql

-(Our update script in `deployment/rhel/update.sh` uses `killall` to kick the Django Python process, which is provided by the psmisc package.

 Q calls out to `git` to fetch apps from git repositories, but that requires git version 2 or later because of the use of the GIT_SSH_COMMAND environment variable.
 RHEL stock git is version 1.
 Switch it to version 2+ by using the IUS package:

     yum remove git
     yum install git2u

 ## Preparing Q Source Code